 - Select the picture or object.

-- Option to right click to Edit Alt Text or select Alt Text from the Format section on the header ribbon and select Alt Text.
+- Option to right-click to Edit Alt Text or select Alt Text from the Format section on the header ribbon and select Alt Text.

-- Write a short description of the image or mark as a decorative item if the image is used for decorative value only.
+- Write a short description of the image or mark it as a decorative item if the image is used for decorative value only.

 Add a concise description

-A few words is all you need, though sometimes a short sentence or two might be appropriate.
+A few words are all you need, though sometimes a short sentence or two might be appropriate.
 Screen readers generally say what type of content the object is, you do not need phrases like "image of", "table of", or "link to."

-If you have images in your presentation that are purely decorative and do not add value to the content of your presentation please consider removing the image all together, replacing the image with a more meaningful image and Alt Text, or ensuring that it is excluded in the slide reading order.
+If you have images in your presentation that are purely decorative and do not add value to the content of your presentation please consider removing the image altogether, replacing the image with a more meaningful image and Alt Text, or ensuring that it is excluded in the slide reading order.

 When using Tables in your presentation, it is essential to have a clear Table structure.
 Tables created in PowerPoint have accessibility limitations.
 Keep your Tables simple.
 Tables are styled and appear to be formatted as data tables, however, screen reading software cannot not always identify specific data headers or sections.